benday-inc/git-repo-sync/misc/readme-header.md

 without having to change your config file.

 ### Set a Default Configuration
 There's one default configuration named `(default)`.
-If you only work with one Azure DevOps instance, then all you'll need to do is to run `gitreposync addconfig /codedir:c:\code /filename:c:\onedrive\gitreposync\gitreposync.csv` and that will set your default configuration.
+If you only care about one list of git repositories, then all you'll need to do is to run `gitreposync addconfig /codedir:c:\code /filename:c:\onedrive\gitreposync\gitreposync.csv` and that will set your default configuration.
+Done.

 ### Additional Named Configurations
 If you want to add additional named configurations, you'll run `gitreposync addconfig /config:{name} ...`.